shoutrain/ComEgg/README.md

+More information about the History you can refer the document-SCS Introduction(pdf format), you can find it in the above project.

+If you have any question and advice, please send me emails: shoutrain.goo@gmail.com && shoutrain_goo@aliyun.com

 New Beginning - What's the new ComEgg
 ==================
 Although I had a lot of ideas about ComEgg, I don't know what's the new ComEgg.
 My current idea is to refactor ComEgg module by module and make every moudle useful.
 Sooner or later the ComEgg composed by these useful modules will be useful.